varung97/addressbook-level4/docs/UsingGradle.md

   Runs all tests in the `guitests` package

 * **`nonGuiTests`**<br>
-  Runs all non-GUI tests in the `seedu.address` package
+  Runs all non-GUI tests in the `seedu.manager` package

 * **`headless`**<br>
   Sets the test mode as _headless_.